 7. Do You Need Any PPE When Removing Spray Paint?

-Before you begin using any household cleaner to remove the spray paint remember to test an area first.
-You want to know how the solvent is going to affect the plastic before you cover the whole object in that solvent.
+Before using any household cleaner to remove the spray paint, remember to test an area first.
+You want to know how the solvent will affect the plastic before you cover the whole object in that solvent.